Knebworth Circular walk

 30. In 200 metres [!] turn left at a footpath sign onto a path into Graffidge Wood .
 Proceed along a meandering path through the wood, through some sharp turns, in a general easterly direction, and in some 310 metres you come to a cross paths, with a more prominent, wider track to your left and right, beside a marker post with yellow and green arrows.
 Cross over this wider track and keep ahead on a lesser track for 25 metres.
 This in turn connects with another more prominent track coming in from the right, beside another marker post with yellow and green arrows.

 31. Turn left on this prominent track (in summer you might pass a seasonal camp and outward-bound centre on your left-hand side).
 In 380 metres you exit the wood onto the B656 road.
-Cross this road and directly ahead of you take the signposted path into Knebworth Park , to the immediate right of an access road to cottages.
-Pass through some rough ground and in 25 metres you go through a deer protection gate.
+Cross this road and directly ahead of you take the signposted path into Knebworth Park , to the immediate right of an access road to cottages, with a very wide and high double metal bar car gate ahead of you.
+Cross over the gravel track to the car gate and in 25 metres you go through a deer protection gate.
 Keep ahead for 20 metres and you are now at the edge of the park proper, with a footpath post with multiple arrows ahead of you.

 32. At the post bear half-left then keep ahead ,initially on an indistinct path over the parkland grass, your initial direction 120°.
 The path soon becomes more distinct as you keep ahead over the grass, in some 355 metres passing a marker post along the way.
 Keeping ahead, still gently uphill, in a further 225 metres your way comes out onto an estate road, beside a marker post.